 Both rosacea and eczema can appear on either the face or the body, but this last winter condition, called keratosis pilaris, is much more likely to appear only on the body.
 Keratosis pilaris causes small bumps to appear in a rash-like formation, typically on the upper arms, thighs, or buttocks.
 Like acne, rosacea, and eczema, dry air often makes keratosis pilaris worse, so if you’ve never had acne before, but small bumps just started appearing on your body, talk to a dermatologist to find out if it might be keratosis pilaris.

 Winter Acne Treatment Tips

 If your acne gets worse in the winter months, then you don’t want to keep using the same routine you use during the rest of the year.
-You need some winter acne treatment tips to protect your skin from dryness, inflammation, and the resulting winter acne.
+You need the right winter acne treatment routine to protect your skin from dryness, inflammation, and the resulting cold weather acne.